Sean-Leishman/blog/content/projects/chess.md

 During the game loop, which is the animation loop in Python, we perform functionality in a turn based system that calculates all valid moves on the board for the current board so that when the user selects two squares via a click then the check for a valid move is quick.

-The main portions for this logic occurs in the function `self.board.init_valid()` which introduces a lot of inefficiencies in the code that means that the code is not particularily helpful for use in a chess engine where this function would be called many times within a search tree searching for the best move.
+The main portions for this logic occurs in the function `self.board.init_valid()` which introduces a lot of inefficiencies in the code that means that the code is not particularly helpful for use in a chess engine where this function would be called many times within a search tree searching for the best move.

 {{< highlight python >}}